 You don’t have to have a professional audiogram from a doctor, and you don’t have to take any specific hearing test to decide which device you want to order from MDHearingAid.
 Still, the website does offer a free online hearing test.
 The results will tell you if your hearing level is healthy or if you have hearing loss that’s mild, moderate, severe or profound.

-Team Clark actually ordered a pair of the MDHearingAid PRO devices and I asked my grandfather, who’s worn hearing aids for years, to try them out.
+Team Clark actually ordered a pair of the formerly available MDHearingAid PRO devices and I asked my grandfather, who’s worn hearing aids for years, to try them out.
 You can read about our experience here.

 Best For: Free hearing aid batteries

 Connect Hearing, a division of Sonova, is another great place to buy hearing aids.
 Here, you’ll find 12 different models by Phonak and Audionova that range from $499 to $3,000 per device.